 Why does Microsoft Edge take so much RAM?

 It can happen because of the number of processes and services (like GPU Process, Storage Service, Network Service, etc.) running in the background.
-Installed extensions can also cause Microsoft Edge to consume high memory.
+Installed extensions can also cause Microsoft Edge to consume a lot of memory.
 Even if you are not using extensions, these can consume memory in the background.
 You can use Browser Task Manager of Microsoft Edge to keep an eye on the running tasks.
 For each task, memory, network, and CPU usage is provided.
 If some tasks are consuming too much RAM or CPU usage unnecessarily, you can select those tasks, and end the process.

 Read: How to configure Tracking Prevention & Privacy Settings in Microsoft Edge.